Benjamin-K-Philip/2-in-1-game/README.md

   - **Dynamic Storytelling:** The Mad Libs generator creates unique (and often nonsensical) stories based entirely on user-provided vocabulary.

-  - **Automated Opponent:** The Rock Paper Scissors game features a randomized AI opponent, making the game unpredictable.
+  - **Automated Opponent:** The Rock Paper Scissors game features a randomized AI opponent(i.e. a user going against the system), making the game unpredictable.

   - **Comprehensive Scoreboard:** Tracks wins and losses in real-time during the Rock Paper Scissors sessions and declares an overall winner at the end.